Im-Madhur-Gupta/maverick/README.md

 ### **Problem**

-Meme coin trading is highly volatile and hype-driven, often influenced by social media trends and Key Opinion Leaders (KOLs).
+Memecoin trading is highly volatile and hype-driven, often influenced by social media trends and Key Opinion Leaders (KOLs).
 Traders lack efficient tools to keep up with these rapid changes, missing out on opportunities.

 ---

 ### **Solution**

-Memecoin Maverick automates the trading process by:
+Maverick allowes you to set up AI agents that automate the trading process by:

 - Using AI to analyze market sentiment and trends.
 - Following strategies of trusted traders via their blockchain addresses or Farcaster handles.
-- Executing trades for you based on pre-set criteria.
+- Executing trades for you based on pre-set persona.

 ---